Harry (Kid) Matthews

 The December 17, 1950 Tacoma News Tribune published an article on Matthews's "home life."

 Matthews's first notable win over a heavyweight came against Freddie Beshore in 1951.
 He followed this with a win over Rex Layne in 1952 at Portland, this would set him up for what would prove to be his most famous bout.

 On July 28, 1952, Matthews was matched in a heavyweight title eliminator in Yankee Stadium against Rocky Marciano.
 After winning the first round in the eyes of most, he was knocked out by Marciano in the second stanza.
 For a whole month prior to that fight, Seattle Post-Intelligencer Sports Editor Royal Brougham had written daily articles covering the Marciano fight.
 These articles had created a demand for Matthews in his adopted hometown of Seattle, where he had yet to become the attraction that his talent merited.

 Matthews would face Don Cockell in Seattle in the summer of 1953, losing a close decision after being knocked down three times in the ninth round.
 Cockell would defeat Matthews in two rematches in 1954, which led to Matthews retiring.
 Matthews would return in late 1955, and win four more fights, including one over a faded Ezzard Charles.

 After his boxing career ended, Matthews owned and operated a welding shop in Everett, Washington, USA.
 He also began training Everett Heavyweight Ibar Arrington in July 1978.
-He died in Everett in 2003.
+He died in Seattle on February 21, 2003.